-As at January 31, 2015 and 2014 and for the years ended January 31, 2015, 2014, and 2013 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares
+As at July 31, 2015 and for the three and six months ended July 31, 2015 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares

 (ii) Impairment of non-financial assets

 The carrying amounts of the Company's non-financial assets, including mineral property, plant and equipment, and wetland credit intangible are reviewed at each reporting date or when events or changes in circumstances occur that indicate the asset may not be recoverable to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated at the greater of its value in use and its fair value less costs of disposal.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 An impairment loss is recognized if the carrying amount of an asset exceeds its estimated recoverable amount.
 An impairment loss previously recorded is reversed if there has been a change in the estimates used to determine the recoverable amount resulting in an increase in the estimated service potential of an asset.